pravj/blog-repo/content/blog/setting-up-personal-okr-jfm-2021.md

 url = "/blog/personal-okr-2021-plan/"

 +++
 >  **If you work at the intersection of Product-Management and Artificial-Intelligence, I would love to connect and discuss with you regarding your experience/learnings.**
 >
 > Can we connect over [email](mailto:hackpravj@gmail.com) OR [Twitter](https://twitter.com/hackpravj)?
+Please?

 ***